 "We will retarget the BBC Food website around collections of recipes and advice on what can be made with essentials, especially for older people, and for low-income families."

 If you're looking at a store-cupboard full of ingredients, this might be the option for you.
 Find BBC Food here.

 Here in Recipe Guru, we're working remotely and continuing to provide our customers with recipe content.
-You might not be in the market for recipe content right now, but if you need any cooking tips, we're happy to help!
 You'll find us here on Twitter or send me an email at firstname.lastname@example.org and I'll get back to you.